Flagstaff-Builds/DecapCMS-Webstudio/README.md

 7. **Important**: Set up environment variables
    - Once your site is deployed, go to Site settings > Environment variables
    - Add all the variables from your `.env` file
-   - Make sure to include all variables: GITHUB_USERNAME, GITHUB_REPO, GITHUB_BRANCH, SITE_TITLE, SITE_URL, MEDIA_FOLDER, PUBLIC_FOLDER, and CONTENT_FOLDER
+   - Make sure to include all variables: GITHUB_BRANCH, SITE_TITLE, SITE_URL, MEDIA_FOLDER, PUBLIC_FOLDER, and CONTENT_FOLDER
    - Click "Save" and trigger a new deploy

+   Detailed steps for adding environment variables in Netlify:
+   1. Go to your Netlify dashboard and select your site
+   2. Click on "Site settings" in the top navigation
+   3. In the left sidebar, click on "Environment variables"
+   4. For each variable in your `.env` file, click "Add a variable"
+   5. Enter the key (e.g., `GITHUB_BRANCH`) and its value
+   6. After adding all variables, go to the "Deploys" tab and click "Trigger deploy" > "Deploy site"

 > **Pro Tip**: Your site now uses environment variables instead of hardcoded configuration, making it much easier to maintain and update!